farhanhossainshiam/quick-copy-pad/DEPLOYMENT.md

 ## Troubleshooting

+### Error: "Get Pages site failed" or "Please verify that the repository has Pages enabled"

+**This is the most common error!** It means GitHub Pages is not enabled yet.

+**Solution:**
+1. Go to your repository → **Settings** → **Pages**
+2. Under **Source**, select **GitHub Actions** (NOT "Deploy from a branch")
+3. Click **Save**
+4. Wait 10-30 seconds
+5. Go to **Actions** tab and re-run the workflow (or push a new commit)

+**If Pages option is missing:**
+- Make sure you're the repository owner or have admin permissions
+- For private repos, you need GitHub Pro/Team/Enterprise account
+- Try making the repository public temporarily to test

 ### Site shows 404 or blank page

 1. **Check the base path**: Make sure the base path in `vite.config.ts` matches your repository name
 2. **Wait a few minutes**: GitHub Pages can take 1-5 minutes to update
 3. **Check Actions tab**: Look for any errors in the GitHub Actions workflow
+4. **Verify Pages is enabled**: Go to Settings → Pages and confirm it shows "GitHub Actions"

 ### Assets not loading

 - Ensure the base path is correctly set in `vite.config.ts`
 - Clear your browser cache
 - Check browser console for 404 errors
+- Verify the base path matches your repository name exactly

 ### Build fails

 - Check the Actions tab for error messages
 - Ensure all dependencies are in `package.json`
 - Try running `npm run build` locally to test
+- Check Node.js version compatibility (workflow uses Node 20)

+### Workflow runs but site doesn't update

+1. Check if Pages is enabled (Settings → Pages)
+2. Wait 2-5 minutes for changes to propagate
+3. Clear browser cache or try incognito mode
+4. Check the Actions tab - the deploy job should complete successfully

 ## Custom Domain (Optional)